 Following his departure from Blues Incorporated, Smith returned to regular gigs at Ronnie Scott’s and remained on call for occasional performances and tours with Tubby Hayes and Humphrey Lyttleton.

 In 1968-69 he spent six months with the Alan Price Band.
 And then in late 1969 he was shoulder-tapped by two prominent jazz musicians – Ian Carr and Canadian Maynard Ferguson, who had recently settled in England.
-Smith was on call for Ferguson’s sporadic tours over the next six years, playing on two albums and basing himself in the USA when Ferguson returned to North America in 1973.
+Smith was on call for Ferguson’s sporadic tours over the next six years, playing on two albums and basing himself in the US when Ferguson returned to North America in 1973.

 Smith’s association with Carr lasted even longer.
 The collective which Carr formed in late 1969, of which Smith was a founder-member, was Nucleus, Britain’s pre-eminent jazz-rock group.
 In July 1970 Nucleus appeared at the Montreaux Jazz Festival in Switzerland, taking out first prize in the European Band competition.
 The prize was an appearance at the USA’s premier jazz event, the Newport Jazz Festival.